S-Zainuddin/DUFT-by-Schaffy/README.md

 Recommendations:

-Marketing campaigns for luxurious products are best to be conducted in December of the year than any month.
-Expect a drop of sale during religious celebration for luxurious product.

 Endorsement from influencers are more effective than an A-class celebrity.
-Although the influencers's audience must first be analyzed to reach the targeted results during marketing campaign
+Although the influencers's audience must first be analyzed to reach the targeted results during marketing campaign.

 Best to offer discounts is during last week of the month starting from Thursday.
 Saturday and Sunday is not that effective.

+Marketing campaigns for luxurious products are best to be conducted in December of the year than any month.
+Expect a drop of sale during religious celebration for luxurious product.